the-isf-academy/project_networking_backend_kelleychan/README.md

 | New_quote              | Post        | Quote:str                              | message: "Quote added successfully" id:12                                                                        | Error:"Failed to add quote, please try again."              |
 | guess                  | Post        | id:int guess:str                       | correct:true message: "Correct! the quote is from Romeo and Juliet."                                             | Error:"Quote not found, please try again."                  |

-## Intial Contents
-This is the starter code for [Project 0: Animation](http://cs.fablearn.org/courses/cs9/unit00/project).
-Here's what is included:

 - `README.md` You're looking at it, or at least the formatted version.
 (Click "raw" to see the unformatted version.)
 Every project has a README explaining what it is.
 - `project.py` When this is run, it should draw your project.
 (If your project is well-organized, there might not be much code in `project.py`.
 Instead, it might import functions from other modules.)